wit765/XDPoSChain/docs/xdc/debug/debug.md

 ## Method debug_traceBlock

-The `traceBlock` method will return a full stack trace of all invoked opcodes of all transaction that were included in this block.
+The `debug_traceBlock` method will return a full stack trace of all invoked opcodes of all transaction that were included in this block.
 Note, the parent of this block must be present or it will fail.
 For the second parameter see TraceConfig reference.

 Parameters: